On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

+Memory scarcity poses a significant bottleneck in on-device training of DL models, particularly for high-constraint devices, which typically possess only kilobyte-level memory.
+While middle-constraint and low-constraint devices offer larger memory capacities compared to their high-constraint counterparts, the imperative to reduce memory usage remains paramount in training DNN models.
+Even server-scale GPUs, with their substantial memory resources, are grappling with escalating memory requirements for model training.
+Our review indicates the feasibility of on-device training across all device types.
+On-device training systems facilitate on-device training by adapting and refining well-established techniques utilized in server-based training, including micro-batching~\cite{huang2019gpipe} and recomputation~\cite{chen2016training}, alongside general memory management strategies like paging~\cite{tanenbaum2009modern}.
+Furthermore, for high-constraint devices, general efficient ML techniques such as pruning~\cite{molchanov2016pruning} and quantization~\cite{jacob2018quantization} play a pivotal role in memory optimization.
+Collectively, the diverse array of techniques aimed at enhancing memory efficiency holds immense potential in advancing on-device training capabilities.

+\fakepar{High-constraint Devices} Several recent works, including MiniLearn, TTE, and POET, have demonstrated the feasibility of model training on high-constraint devices.
+In these studies, researchers either train simple NNs with fewer than ten layers or employ fine-tuning and transfer learning techniques to train more complex models.
+This approach is justified, as high-constrained devices lack the resources to support training from scratch.

-\fakepar{MiniLearn} The authors conduct separate evaluations of Flash and RAM consumption for training.
-For flash consumption, when using 100 samples to re-train, MiniLearn achieves up to 58\%, 77\%, and 94\% reduction in flash consumption with KWS, CIFAR, and WISDM-HAR, respectively, compared to training on the cloud.
-When using 600 samples, the reduction in flash consumption is 8\% with KWS, 17\% with CIFAR, and 80\% with WISDM-HAR, respectively.
-For RAM consumption, when using 600 samples to retrain the models without pruning, the training consumes 196KB, 128 KB, and 92 KB of RAM on KWS, CIFAR, and WISDM, respectively.
-On the other hand, the RAM consumption reduces to 12 Kb, 10 KB, and 6KB on KWS, CIFAR, and WISDM when only performing fine-tuning for the fully connected layers.
+For training simple NN models, MiniLearn conducts separate evaluations of Flash and RAM consumption.
+When retraining with 100 samples, MiniLearn achieves reductions of up to 58\%, 77\%, and 94\% in Flash consumption for KWS, CIFAR, and WISDM-HAR, respectively, compared to cloud-based training.
+With 600 samples, Flash consumption reduction rates are 8\% for KWS, 17\% for CIFAR, and 80\% for WISDM-HAR.
+Regarding RAM consumption, retraining without pruning consumes 196KB, 128KB, and 92KB on KWS, CIFAR, and WISDM-HAR, respectively.
+Fine-tuning only the fully connected layers reduces RAM consumption to 12KB, 10KB, and 6KB on KWS, CIFAR, and WISDM-HAR.

+For complex model training, current systems employ fine-tuning to facilitate on-device training.
+In TTE, MobileNetV2, ProxylessNAs, and MCUNet are evaluated, using datasets such as Cars, CIFAR-10, CIFAR-100, CUB, Flowers, Food, and Pets.
+Peak memory usage is compared across three settings: fine-tuning the full model, sparse updates-only, and sparse updates with TTE graph reordering.
+Sparse updates effectively reduce peak memory usage by 7-9$\times$ compared to full fine-tuning while maintaining or exceeding transfer learning accuracy.
+Incorporating TTE graph reordering achieves total memory savings of up to 20-21$\times$.
+On the other hand, POET evaluates memory consumption for one training epoch on VGG16, ResNet-18, and BERT.
+Compared to the baseline POFO, POET reduces memory usage by 8.3\% and improves throughput by 13\%.